Pik10Brandon/mbox/README.md

     $ ./mbox -h          : help
     $ ./mbox ls          : give it a shot
     $ ./testall.sh       : test all unit tests

     $ ./mbox -s ls       : run ls with seccomp/bpf (if supported)

+For an optimized build and guidance on running with the strongest sandboxing options, see `doc/SETUP_HIGH_PERFORMANCE.md`.

 Use cases
 =========